RA260 Get Ready to Rally - Foundation Skills

 • Master the Basics: Learn the building blocks for every Rally Novice/Level 1 sign, including sits, downs, turns, fronts, finishes, and short heeling sequences.
 Weekly lessons will introduce new skills while allowing you to revisit past material at your own pace.

-• Perfect for All Goals: Whether you're interested in competition, strengthening obedience, or simply exploring a fun and engaging training game, Rally has something to offer everyone.
+• Perfect for All Goals: Whether you’re planning to compete, strengthening obedience foundations, or simply looking for a fun and engaging training “game,” Rally has something to offer every team.

-Get ready to embark on an exciting Rally journey with your dog!
+Get ready to start an exciting Rally journey with your dog.
+Let’s build a stronger, more connected Rally partnership one skill at a time.

 If you'd like to see what Rally is all about, check out this video of Strive.